poolcoverboy/esp32_poolcover_driver/README.md

 *   Three thin cables from the motor to measure the position (clicks).
 One is ground, one you need to put on 24V, and the third is the measurement, which alternates between 0V and 24V depending on the rotational position of the motor.
 This needs to be optically isolated using a PC817 or whatever you like to optically isolate and transfer a signal to your ESP.

 **Output**
-*   Two thick cables from the motor.
+*   Two thick cables from to the motor.
 The polarity can be switched using the simple relay setup described below.
+Or use a motor driver if you prefer, the code change is trivial.
-*   Wi-Fi -> MQTT to Home Assistant (Lovelace examples included).
+*   Wi-Fi -> MQTT -> Home Assistant (Lovelace examples included).
 *   Optionally, a status LED.

 ---